Setting Up Anonymous Login

 The request offering is ready for anonymous users.

 You must create an anonymous role, or designate one of your roles (such as Self Service or guests) as an anonymous user.
 Administrators can configure other roles (such as service owner) permission to create roles.
-See Assigning Permissions to Grant Roles.
+See Working with Roles.